Elon Musk offers to buy Twitter - KESQ

 Taking a company private, or keeping it private, reduces the oversight the watchdog agency has on its operations.

-The price he suggested for Twitter at that time, $420 a share, was seen highlighting April 20, the unofficial holiday of marijuana enthusiasts.
+The price he suggested for Tesla at that time, $420 a share, was seen highlighting April 20, the unofficial holiday of marijuana enthusiasts.
 The $54.20 per share offer for Twitter also includes “4.20.”

 — Brian Fung and Brian Stelter contributed to this article.